 Once I got closer, I slowed to a crawl, but I did not stop.
 My goal was actually to get past it and set up further down the road to let it come to me.
 If you come to a screeching halt right next to an animal you’ll often scare them off or drastically alter their behaviour.
 I usually have much better luck with the more patient approach.

 I drove on a few hundred metres and pulled my car safely off the road, and then I sat down in the long grass to wait.
 I didn’t think it would be possible to hide myself so I didn’t bother, but sitting down made me look smaller, and would also bring me close to the coyote’s eye level.

 Over the course of the next ten minutes or so, I watched it hunt (unsuccessfully) in the long grass, slowly getting closer to me until I was spotted.
 It was curious about me, but I managed not to appear like a predator and it came in incredibly close for some beautiful portraits.
 I’m not sure I have ever seen such a beautiful, healthy looking coyote before!
 Absolutely stunning.

 This image was taken with a Canon 400mm f/4 DO IS II on the Canon 5D Mark IV.
-Once again, this lens proved to be perfect for the job and it continues to blow me away with its versatility and sharpness.
+Once again, this lens proved to be perfect for the job, and it continues to blow me away with its versatility and sharpness.
 Since it is so small and light, I could easily hand-hold this setup and sit on the ground in the grass.
-Had I been using a big 600mm lens, it might have required a tripod and a gimbal which is hard to make small adjustments with.
+Had I been using a big 600mm lens, it might have required a tripod and a gimbal.

 With the small 400mm DO II, I was able to move my position slightly up, down, left and right until I had the perfect foreground blur from the long grass, leaving just the head of the coyote crisp and sharp.
 This contrast between the razor sharp focus on its face, and the soft foreground grass really creates a lovely depth to the image that helps you focus right in on the coyote’s eyes.